WeatherLab/fsodoc/source/libraries/sessions.rst

 The Session class permits you maintain a user's "state" and track their activity while they browse your site.

-CodeIgniter comes with a few session storage drivers:
+FSO comes with a few session storage drivers:

   - files (default; file-system based)
   - database